Carpenter license requirements by state: A comprehensive guide

 Commercial and residential applicants must provide references, financial statements and proof of workers’ comp insurance if they are an employer.
 They must also take and pass the Arkansas Business and Law test.
 Commercial applicants must also show proof of a $10,000 contractor bond.

 Subcontractors aren’t required to carry licenses if they work for a licensed contractor.
-They must become certified by the licensing board.
-They must provide proof of a $10,000 contractor bond and workers’ comp insurance.
+However, they must become certified by the licensing board and provide proof of a $10,000 contractor bond and workers’ compensation insurance.

 California